Meet Port Hardy’s New Doctor Who Wants to Change the Way We Think about Healthcare

 4-Nonylphenol has been the most prevalent of toxins found in orcas off B.C.'s coast.

-BC Researchers Found A Toxic Chemical Used To Make Toilet Paper In Bodies Of Dead Orcas
+BC Researchers Found a Toxic Chemical Used to Make Toilet Paper in Bodies of Dead Orcas

 Restaurant owner and chef Dai Fukasaku holding two Dungeness Crabs.